Engin-Boot/capture-behavior-of-a-visit-counter-mohnishsinha11/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given "Visit-counter" for a day and number of hospital staff is known and visitor card is issued for all patients relatives for a day
+  Given "Visit-counter" for a day and hospital staff attendance system works properly and visitor card is issued for all patients relatives for a day

-  When hospital staff and number of visitor card issued is subtracted from "Visit-counter"
+  When we calculate the value obtained from taking differnce between the values of hospital staff and number of visitor card issues by card issuer and "Visit-counter"
   Then the result will be number of patients visiting hospital in a day

 Scenario: Compute parking slots to reserve for visiting specialists